Tuesday, December 27, 2011

 Tuesday, December 6, 2011

-The traffic that is increasing agin borders madness
+The traffic that is increasing again borders madness

-A mother crosses the road with a child that hasn't yet seen
+A mother crosses the road with a child who hasn't yet seen

 How the light blue sky has darkened, how a storm is coming in